The Best Things To Do In Buenos Aires Argentina

 If your Buenos Aires itinerary continues from Avenida 9 de Julio along Avenida de Mayo in the opposite direction, you will end up at Plaza del Congreso (The Congress Square), passing by Palacio Barolo.

-Palacio Barolo is one of my favorite buildings in Buenos Aires.
+Palacio Barolo is one of my favorite things to see in Buenos Aires.
 It was inspired by Dante Alighieri’s Divine Comedy and completed in 1923.
 As you enter, you’ll be struck by the grandeur of the marble staircases and intricately designed interiors.
-Taking a Palacio Baralolo tour is a must, otherwise, you will only be able to see the lobby of this stunning building.
+Taking a Palacio Baralolo tour is absolutely one of the best things to do in Buenos Aires.
+The guided tour is a must, otherwise, you will only be able to see the lobby of this stunning building.

 Palacio Barolo is one of the iconic buildings of Buenos Aires.